akshayramesh8/Data_Careers_Analysis/README.md

 #### **2️⃣ Count of Data Analyst Jobs in India**

-📌 The second plot provides a **detailed count of job openings** for each data-related role.

 🔹 **Data Engineers** lead with 19,062 job openings, reinforcing their dominance.

 🔹 **Data Scientists** come next, with 13,279 openings.